MinaProtocol/mina/automation/README.md

 ### Bots

 Bots are often used to automate transactions being sent around the network.
 Often, these require special consideration in the genesis ledger, so it's worth keeping them in mind when setting up a new network.
-For example, the O(1) Discord Faucet is a simple sidecar bot that runs against a Coda Daemon's GraphQL Port and responds to requests for funds in the Coda Protocol Discord server.
+For example, the O(1) Discord Faucet is a simple sidecar bot that runs against a Mina Daemon's GraphQL Port and responds to requests for funds in the Mina Protocol Discord server.

 ### Services